Kami/libcloud-website-v2/downloads.md

 title: Downloads
 ---

-# Downloads
+# {{ page.title }}

-This page includes information on how to obtain latest stable release of Libcloud.
+This page contains link to the latest stable release of Libcloud.
 If you are interested in an older release, please visit the [archive page][15].

-## 0.13.2 - Released on September 18th, 2013
+## Libcloud 0.13.2 - Released on September 18th, 2013

 Files: